ahtih/ldiw_waste_map/README.txt

 to some of these areas; you can see that information in Waste Map, and you can also easily create reports on Waste points by county etc.

-First you need to obtain boundaries of these areas in WKT format.
+First you need to obtain boundaries of these areas in WKT or ESRI Shapefile (SHP) format.
 Potential sources are http://www.gadm.org/countryres or your national Land Board or GIS companies.

 Then you can create a number of "Geographic area hierarchy levels" at `node/add/geo-hierarchy-level` , and then "Geographic areas" at `node/add/geo-area`.
 Both of these are ordinary nodes with some CCK fields;
 thus you can get an overview of defined hierarchy levels and areas at `admin/content/node`.

+You can also import Geographic areas from ESRI Shapefile at `admin/settings/ldiw_waste_map/geo_areas`.

 After editing areas or hierarchy levels, you should perform a "Recalculate Geographic Areas fields for Waste point nodes" operation at